|

 with advanced life support) can quickly be sent for you.

-with someone who may be having stroke symptoms, immediately
+If you're with someone who may be having stroke symptoms, immediately

 call 9-1-1 or the EMS.
 Expect the person to protest -- denial